famer/device.css/device.css.md

 ---

 ### About

-Device.css is a project where we explore how much we can do with pure CSS.
-It helps you display app screenshots including phones, tablets and screens easily or do anything creative you can think of using our single element devices.
-They are scalable and use CSS3 styles to allow for vector graphics that looks sharp on any resolution.
+Device.css is a project that helps you to display app screenshots including phones, tablets and screens easily with pure CSS.
+They are scalable and use CSS3 styles to enable you to use vector graphics that looks sharp on any resolution.

 ### Example